 PEDRITO MARTINEZ, YOSVANY TERRY, MANUEL VALERA AND FRIENDS

-The event featured Grammy nominees, Yosvany Terry, Pedro “Pedrito” Martinez, and Manuel Valera, who made the pilgrimage to New York, remained, and enriched the musical life of the Jazz Mecca as performers, composers, and bandleaders.
+The event featured Grammy nominees, Yosvany Terry, Pedro “Pedrito” Martinez, and Manuel Valera, who made the pilgrimage from Cuba to New York, remained, and enriched the musical life of the Jazz Mecca as performers, composers, and bandleaders.

 The performance was inspired by Brian Lynch’s involvement with the players since their arrival in New York approximately 20 years ago.
 According to Lynch, “I’m proud of any modest ‘cross-pollinating’ role I may have played in working alongside these phenomenal musicians in both my groups and their own.”